 The MPS Flammable/LEL Gas Sensor is intrinsically safe because it’s stable, inherently poison resistant, and calibrated for all gases.
 No added electronics are required due to sensor readings being output on a standard digital bus or industry-standard analog output.

-On the other hand, legacy flammable gas detection products cannot promise the same.
+On the other hand, legacy flammable gas detection products form other IoT infrastructure companies cannot promise the same.
 These flammable gas detectors don’t guarantee the combination of accurate and reliable detection of multiple gases across the full environmental range.

 MPS™ Flammable Gas Sensor Features: